WM1D7/New_York_Uber_Data_Analysis/README.md

 **1. Data Retrieval and Preliminary Analysis:**

-Used jupyter notebook to conduct a preliminary analysis to understand the structure of the dataset, the types of variables present, and any initial patterns or anomalies.
+Used jupyter notebook to conduct a preliminary analysis to understand the dataset's structure, the types of variables present, and any initial patterns or anomalies.
 Python  programming languages and Python libraries  (packages such as OS ) to read and load the dataset.